learn-co-curriculum/swift-functions/README.md

 ```swift
 let listenToOrta = heyListenGroup("everyone", speaker: "Orta", minutes: 60)
 ```
-The instance `listenToOrta` will hold the value `"Heyyy, everyone!"
+The variable `listenToOrta` will hold the value `"Heyyy, everyone!"
 Come listen to Orta give a talk for 60 minutes."`.

 Did you notice that we wrote a completely separate function with the same base name `heyListenGroup` and yet the compiler never complained?
 The compiler differentiates it by the arguments it takes.
 Objective-C developers will find this familiar because the names of the arguments are seen as part of the function's name.